Union County (New Jersey) Property Tax Calculator 2026

 Which town in Union County has the highest property tax?

 Towns with premium school districts, such as Westfield and Mountain Lakes, typically see the highest median bills, often exceeding $18,000.
-Use our calculator to see a town-by-town breakdown.
+Use our calculator to see a town by town breakdown.

 How can I pay my Union County property taxes online?